trfore/ChATmodel/README.md

 Alternatively using Anaconda, you can use the specification file provided to create an identical conda environment to run the scripts by typing in terminal:

 ```
-conda create --name myenv --file spec-file.txt
+conda create --name myenv --file requirements.txt
 ```

-This spec was created on the osx-64 platorm, and may not work correctly on others.
+This 'requirements.txt' file was created on the osx-64 platform, and may not work correctly on others.
 See [documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details.

 ### Code repository